moosend/mooskin-ui/README.md

 ### Usage

-Apart from [React](https://facebook.github.io/react/) itself, MooSkin-UI uses [PostCSS](https://github.com/postcss/postcss) so that needs to be imported aswell.
+Apart from [React](https://facebook.github.io/react/) itself, you need to be able to import the CSS file for the library by using a loader or some plugin for your build tool of choice(css-loader if you re using webpack, which is recommended).

 ```
 import React from 'react';